Applying as an International Student with a Job Offer

 - Copy of each dependant’s passport page which shows his/her photo and personal information.

-- A copy of your work permit, study permit, temporary resident visa, and/or any other Canadian immigration document or entry stamp you have received.
+- A copy of your work permit, study permit, visitor record, temporary resident visa, and/or any other Canadian immigration document or entry stamp you have received.
 If these documents are inside your copied passport, you do not need to make additional copies.

 - A copy of your resumé.